-- (2) The body corporate mentioned in subsection (1) may be a body corporate that is- - (a) registered under the Corporations Law; or - (b) a statutory GOC; or - (c) a corporation sole; or - (d) a corporation aggregate; or - (e) any other form of body corporate. - (3) If this section applies to a government entity, a regulation may make provision with respect to any matter for which it is necessary or convenient to make provision- - (a) to facilitate the change of the entity from a government entity that is part of a body corporate to a body corporate in its own right that is to become a GOC or a GOC subsidiary; and - (b) to make provision for other parts of the body corporate. - (4) Without limiting subsection (3), a regulation may make provision with respect to any matter for which provision is made by, or about which a regulation may be made under- - (a) section 51 (Unincorporated entities), even though the government entity concerned is part of a corporation; and - (b) section 52 (Entities that are corporations sole or corporations aggregate), whether or not the government entity concerned is a corporation sole or corporation aggregate.
+(2) The body corporate mentioned in subsection (1) may be a body corporate that is-

+- (a) registered under the Corporations Law; or

+- (b) a statutory GOC; or

+- (c) a corporation sole; or

+- (d) a corporation aggregate; or

+- (e) any other form of body corporate.

+(3) If this section applies to a government entity, a regulation may make provision with respect to any matter for which it is necessary or convenient to make provision-

+- (a) to facilitate the change of the entity from a government entity that is part of a body corporate to a body corporate in its own right that is to become a GOC or a GOC subsidiary; and - (b) to make provision for other parts of the body corporate.

+(4) Without limiting subsection (3), a regulation may make provision with respect to any matter for which provision is made by, or about which a regulation may be made under section 51, even though the government entity concerned is part of a corporation.